 iiiiiiiit's OCTOBER!
 I am so. dang. excited for this month.
 Not only because it means gobs of candy, cooler weather, and my kitchen renovation that I've been waiting 1.5 years for, but mostly because it's #STOCKTOBER!
 (Stocktober, get it)

 What they hey-ho is #Stocktober, do you ask?

 In case you missed it, September was dubbed “#Shelftember“…forever known as the month where the world was first introduced to Shelf Cooking.
 Which, by the way, is basically taking the world by storm.
 No, really.
 We have 5,000 people who joined our Shelf Cooking community Facebook group in a matter of days, over 2,000 #Shelftember posts on social media from Freebs, and testimonials that would blow your mind!
 If you haven't jumped on the trend, you really need to!
 (Get all the details about Shelf Cooking and the #Shelftember Challenge HERE.)
 To summarize, all September long we lived off of only $25 per week in fresh groceries, and otherwise cooked using what we already have in our fridge, freezer, and pantry.

 (Pssst… Have you checked out ShelfCooking.com yet?
-Our brand new site is dedicated to helping you cook delicious, nutritious and budget-friendly meals for your family without slaving away in the kitchen!
+Our brand new site is dedicated to helping you make delicious, homemade, down-home-cooked meals for your family without spending too much time in the kitchen!
 Basically every parent's dream, right?
 Join our Shelf Cooking Community today!)